GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

         !!! warning "Warning"

-            The warning is expected as the `v1.1` workflow revision was written using an older version of Nextflow that uses the depreciated `echo` method.
+            The warning shown above is expected as the `v1.1` workflow revision was written using an older version of Nextflow that uses the depreciated `echo` method.

             As both Nextflow and workflows are updated independently over time, workflows and Nextflow functions can get out of sync.
-While most nf-core workflows are now `dsl2` (the current way of writing workflows), some are still written in `dsl1` and may require older version of Nextflow to run.
+While most nf-core workflows are now `dsl2` (the current way of writing workflows), some are still written in `dsl1` and may require older version of Nextflow.

 If your local version of a workflow is not the latest you be shown a warning and will be required to use a revision flag when executing the workflow.
 You can update a workflow with the Nextflow `pull` command with a revision flag.